erSubhashThapa/100daysofcode/r1-log.md

     ![screenshot](log_imgs/cowork_3-09.jpg)

 Grateful to be feeling good.
 I had a great coding session.
 Yesterday night, I had so much fun playing pictionary with my family.
-My sister is flying coming in today!
+My sister is flying in today!
 As long as I can respect my coding time and my family time, I know I'll have a good time.

 ## Day 67
 ### 3/8/19